 - Male applicants must be informed that they may be assigned to the Fleet Marine Force for duty.

-- 60-month service obligation.
+- A 60-month service obligation is required.

 - A licensed physician or dentist licensed or graduate of the medical or dental school in any country is not eligible for this rating.

-- No history of drug abuse or commission of offenses involving alcohol, narcotics or other controlled substances with the exception of the experimental or casual use of marijuana.
+- No history of drug abuse or commission of offenses involving alcohol, narcotics, or other controlled substances with the exception of the experimental or casual use of marijuana.

 - Applicants must be of the highest standards as requirements are strictly adhered to before accession into the HM community.

 Giving fellow service members and their families preventive and emergency health care is a calling and a profession you can be proud of doing for a career.
-The Navy Corpsman will also take part in relief missions, providing aid for hurricane or earthquake victims usually on board the US Naval Ships Mercy and Comfort.
+The Navy Corpsman will also take part in relief missions, providing aid for hurricane or earthquake victims, usually onboard the U.S. Naval Ships Mercy and Comfort.